In This Article

 The processor's dashboard in Teams shows a visual status of every loan's document completion percentage.
 Green means ready.
 Yellow means waiting on 1 to 2 items.
 Red means stalled.

-Agent Use Case: Underwriting File Routing
+Underwriting File Routing

-The agent evaluates three factors: underwriter workload (current file count), product specialty (conventional, FHA, VA, jumbo), and loan complexity (exceptions, manual underwrite flags).
+When a processor marks a file as "submission-ready" in Dynamics 365, the routing agent takes over.
+It evaluates three factors: underwriter workload (current file count), product specialty (conventional, FHA, VA, jumbo), and loan complexity (exceptions, manual underwrite flags).
 It assigns the file to the underwriter with the best fit and lowest current workload.

 The underwriter receives a Teams notification with a pre-built summary: borrower name, loan amount, product type, DTI ratio, LTV, and links to the complete file in SharePoint.
 Conditions set by the underwriter flow back through the agent, which creates tasks for the processor and notifies the loan officer.